 Your family member might feel more comfortable asking you for money if you continue to give in and say yes.
 Try giving a firm “no” next time.
 If she asks why, simply tell the truth.
 Things may be tense for a while, but it may provide the wake-up call she needs.

 When my family member asks me for money, I offer to provide financial tips and resources to help him improve his situation.
 I share advice about starting an emergency fund, lowering expenses, and using credit cards wisely.
 Hopefully, this will help him improve his finances so that he won’t need to ask for money anymore.

-Maybe they need a loan but they have bad credit.
-Avant approves loans almost immediately and offers next-business-day disbursement.
-Avant offers loans for as little as $2,000* funding people with less than excellent credit.
-The application process is online and takes just a few clicks to check your loan options without affecting your credit score.
+Maybe they need a loan but they have fair credit.
+Consider a personal loan through Avant.
+Avant offers access to funds as soon as the next business day.
+Loans range from $2,000 to $35,000* and you could have a fast decision.
+The application process is online and takes just a few minutes to check your loan options without affecting your credit score.
 You just need to be able to make the repayments!